sarvada29/collegegram/README.md

 # collegegram
-It is a social networking web application built for students and administration of a particular college.
+It is a social networking web application built for students and administration of a college.